 Human Services, Emergency Medical Technician, Health Unit Coordinator, Medical Administrative Specialist, Nursing Assistant, Medical Coder/Biller, Medical Record Transcribing and Phlebotomy are open-entry programs.
 Students may register for these courses during regular registration times.
 Students are advised to register early for these courses because space in these classes is limited.

 Those wishing to enter this limited access program must attend a mandatory orientation session and apply for admission to the Law Enforcement Program.
 All candidates must meet entry requirements, which include physical fitness and psychological testing and meet the minimum qualifications for law enforcement officers in the state of Florida.
 Additional entry requirements and application packets are provided at orientation.
 An orientation session for application to the Law Enforcement Academy is held on the third Thursday of every month (except December) at 2 p.m. at the Law Enforcement Academy, Dade City campus.

 For Law Enforcement Program information, see the listings on our Public Service Programs page.

 Limited Access Health Programs

-Registered Nursing, Transition to Registered Nursing, Practical Nursing, Radiography, Paramedic, Dental Hygiene and Dental Assisting are limited access health programs.
+Dental Assisting, Dental Hygiene, Health Information Technology, Nursing (RN) Generic, Nursing (RN) Transition, Paramedic, Pharmacy Technician, Practical Nursing, Radiography, and Surgical Technology are limited access health programs.
 In addition to being admitted to the College, students must meet the admission requirements for the limited access health program they wish to enter.
 Students are required to submit a separate limited access application for each program for which they choose to apply.
 Applications will be accepted during the open application period.
 There is a non-refundable application fee for each limited access application submitted.
 Students are eligible to register for limited access health program courses only after having been accepted to that program.